Real-time 3D human action recognition based on Hyperpoint sequence: Conclusion

 \begin{IEEEbiography}[{ }]{Xing Li} received the B.Sc. and M.Sc. degrees in software engineering from Changzhou University, China, in 2016 and 2019, respectively.
 He is currently pursuing the Ph.D. degree with the Department of Computer Science and Technology, Hohai University, Nanjing, China.
-His current research interests include machine learning, computer vision and deep learning, especially human action recognition. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Qian huang} received the B. Sc. degree in computer science from Nanjing University, China, in 2003, and the Ph.D. degree in computer science from the Institute of Computing Technology, Chinese Academy of Sciences, in 2010.
+His current research interests include machine learning, computer vision and deep learning, especially human action recognition. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Qian Huang} received the B. Sc. degree in computer science from Nanjing University, China, in 2003, and the Ph.
+D. degree in computer science from the Institute of Computing Technology, Chinese Academy of Sciences, in 2010.
+From 2010 to 2012, he was a deputy technical manager of Mediatek (Beijing) Incorporation, Beijing, China.
 Since Dec.
-2012, he is with Hohai University, Nanjing, China, where he serves as the dean of Computer Science and Technology Department.
-His research interests include media computing, data mining, and intelligent education. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhijian Wang} received the Ph.D. degree from Nanjing University, NanJing, China.
+2012, he is with Hohai University, Nanjing, China, where he serves as the dean of Computer Science $\&$ Technology Department.
+His research interests lie in industry-specific multimedia computing, especially on video compression $\&$ communication, object identification $\&$ tracking, and behavior expression $\&$ analysis.
+He is a member of the CAAI Technical Committee on Deep Learning, a member of the CCF Technical Committee on Multimedia Technology, and a member of the CSIG Technical Committee on Multimedia.
+Currently he serves as an associate editor for IET Image Processing, and a reviewer for some IEEE Transactions such as TIP, TMM and TCSVT. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhijian Wang} received the Ph.D. degree from Nanjing University, NanJing, China.
 He is currently a Professor with Hohai University, Nanjing, China.
-His current research interests include machine learning, computer vision and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhenjie Hou} received the Ph.D. degree in mechanical engineering from Inner Mongolia Agricultural University, in 2005.
+His current research interests include machine learning, computer vision and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Tianjin Yang} received the B.Sc. and M.Sc. degrees in Computer Science and Technology from Changzhou University, China, in 2018 and 2021, respectively.
+He is currently pursuing the Ph.D. degree with the Department of Artificial Intelligence, Hohai University, Nanjing, China.
+His current research interests include machine learning, computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhenjie Hou} received the Ph.D. degree in mechanical engineering from Inner Mongolia Agricultural University, in 2005.
 From 1998 to 2010, he was a Professor with the Computer Science Department, Inner Mongolia Agricultural University.
 In August 2010, he joined Changzhou University.
-His research interests include signal and image processing, pattern recognition, and computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Tianjin Yang} received the B.Sc. and M.Sc. degrees in Computer Science and Technology from Changzhou University, China, in 2018 and 2021, respectively.
-He is currently pursuing the Ph.D. degree with the Department of Artificial Intelligence, Hohai University, Nanjing, China.
-His current research interests include machine learning, computer vision. \end{IEEEbiography}
+His research interests include signal and image processing, pattern recognition, and computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhuang Miao} received the Ph.D. degree from PLA University of Science and Technology, Nanjing, China.
+Zhuang Miao is currently a professor of Army Engineering University of PLA, Nanjing, China.
+His current research focuses on artificial intelligence, pattern recognition and computer vision. \end{IEEEbiography}